-All Teacher Education candidates must have a minimum GPA of 2.75 on a 4.0 scale for Admission to Teacher Education, for Admission to Student Teaching, and for graduation.
-In addition, candidates must earn grades of Cor better in the professional sequence and teaching field courses for their chosen field of study.
+All Teacher Education candidates must have a minimum department GPA of 2.75 on a 4.0 scale for Admission to Teacher Education, for Admission to Student Teaching, and for graduation.
+The Georgia Professional Standards Commission changed the minimum GPA requirements effective July 1, 2022.
+Beginning, July 1, 2022, the College of Education will require a 2.5 department GPA for admission to teacher education.
+If a teacher candidate is below the 2.5 minimum, they may appeal to the Dean of the College of Education.
+In addition, candidates must earn grades of C or better in the professional sequence and teaching field courses for their chosen field of study.
 (See individual program descriptions for professional sequences and teaching field courses).
-Professional course credit may notbe earned by correspondence.